VanHelwig/router-log-ui-downloader/README.md

 designed to collect logs from a router's web UI.
 It was made to circumvent an issue with certain brands of hardware not allowing SSH connection aside from their designated web management tool.

-The default configurations for the script assume a tp-link router, and a linux operating system.
+The default configurations for the script assume a tp-link router and a Linux operating system.
-Most of the configuration will be done in the YAML configuration file.
+Most of the configuration will be done in the YAML configuration file, including router IP, relevant URL's for the GUI, and xpaths of the HTML source for relevant portions of the web UI (username/password fields, download buttons, etc.)

 Be mindful that there are a few dependencies involved; you will have to install the Selenium web framework package for Python